doolieSoft/test_connection_to_multiple_db/README.md

 I have used raw query with a dblink in postgres defined via the sql command :
 <code>	SELECT dblink_connect('your_connection_name', 'host=localhost dbname=exercices user=postgres password=xxxx');</code>

-Then in my filter i have to user the correct cursor and execute the raw query using the dblink:
+Then in my filter i have to user the correct cursor and execute the raw query using the dblink:<br>
 <code>Vente.objects.raw("""SELECT tb1.id , tb1.date_vente, tb1.prix_de_vente, tb2.nom
                FROM vente_vente tb1
                LEFT JOIN (